-Aging and torn discs often go hand-in-hand, due to the changes that can occur as a person grows older.
-Years of wear and tear can take its toll on the spine and elements of the neck and back can begin to deteriorate.
-All intervertebral discs experience a certain degree of degeneration, which can increase risk of the development of a torn disc.
+Aging and torn discs often have a strong correlation, due to the changes that can occur as we grow older.
+Years of wear can take its toll on the spine and elements of the neck and back can begin to break down.
+All spinal discs experience a certain degree of degeneration, which can increase the risk of the development of an aging and torn disc.

-Between the ages of 30 and 50, a person’s intervertebral discs can begin to change.
-The cartilaginous exterior of a disc (the annulus fibrosus) can begin to weaken, which in turn provides less support to the bony structures in the neck and back (the vertebrae).
-The jelly-like center of a disc (the nucleus pulposus) can begin to lose water content, which makes the disc less flexible and also provides less support.
-A weakened annulus fibrosus is susceptible to cracking, which can allow the nucleus pulposus to seep out and enter into the spinal canal.
-When this occurs, a patient may experience severe pain, muscle weakness, spasms, and tingling if the herniated disc material comes into contact with a spinal nerve root or the spinal cord itself.
+Between the ages of 30 and 50, a person’s spinal discs can begin to change.
+The outer layer of a disc (the annulus fibrosus) can begin to weaken, providing less support to the bony structures in the neck and back (the vertebrae).
+The jellylike center of a disc (the nucleus pulposus) can begin to lose water content, which makes the disc less flexible and also stiffens it.

-A number of treatment options are available for torn discs, including the following:
+A number of conservative treatment options are available for your condition, including:

 - Pain medications